kimia-zahed/Birthday_Book/README.txt

 You can search in the list and find your friends birthdate by their name and visa versa

 The code has the birthdate of Shangool , Mangool ,HabeAngoor and AghaGorgeh  by default !!!  :)

+IT IS UNDER DEVLOPMENT ! :)